rust-lang/book/src/ch08-01-vectors.md

 values into this vector, Rust doesn’t know what kind of elements we intend to store.
 This is an important point.
 Vectors are implemented using generics;
 we’ll cover how to use generics with your own types in Chapter 10.
-For now, know that the `Vec<T>` type provided by the standard library can hold any type, and when a specific vector holds a specific type, the type is specified within angle brackets.
+For now, know that the `Vec<T>` type provided by the standard library can hold any type.
+When we create a vector to hold a specific type, we can specify the type within angle brackets.
 In Listing 8-1, we’ve told Rust that the `Vec<T>` in `v` will hold elements of the `i32` type.

-In more realistic code, Rust can often infer the type of value you want to store once you insert values, so you rarely need to do this type annotation.
-It’s more common to create a `Vec<T>` that has initial values, and Rust provides the `vec!` macro for convenience.
-The macro will create a new vector that holds the values you give it.
+More often, you'll create a `Vec<T>` with initial values and Rust will infer the type of value you want to store, so you rarely need to do this type annotation.
+Rust conveniently provides the `vec!` macro, which will create a new vector that holds the values you give it.
 Listing 8-2 creates a new `Vec<i32>` that holds the values `1`, `2`, and `3`.
 The integer type is `i32` because that’s the default integer type, as we discussed in the [“Data Types”][data-types]<!-- ignore --> section of Chapter 3.

 ```rust
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-02/src/main.rs:here}}